Home » Know how

 For the latest rates, check out www.xe.com.

-Although their usage is quickly increasing, credit cards are not as widely accepted as in the U.S., so you should not count on using them for grocery shopping and paying for day-to-day expenses in general.
+Although their usage is quickly increasing, credit cards are not as widely accepted as in the U.S., so you should not count on using them for grocery shopping and paying for small day-to-day expenses in general.
 MasterCard and Visa are the most widely accepted, followed by American Express.
 Credit card companies may charge a transaction fee for purchases made abroad.
+They may also deny transactions done overseas and sometimes block the card; to prevent this inconvenience, inform your credit card that you will spend two months in Italy.

-Ask your American bank if they have a partner institution in Italy (many of them have one), so that you can withdraw cash from a ATMs without paying a fee.
+Ask your American bank if they have a partner institution in Italy (many of them have one), so that you can withdraw cash from a teller machine without paying a fee.

 Taxes and refunds